 Computing Exploration Program

-The Computing Exploration Program provides students with exposure to six undergraduate computing programs within the Golisano College.
-Students in the Exploration Program take courses in (1) computer science, (2) computing security, and (3) web and mobile computing programs, and may elect coursework in (4) software engineering, (5) computing and information technologies and (6) human-centered computing .
+The Computing Exploration Program provides students with exposure to seven undergraduate computing programs within the Golisano College.
+Students in the Exploration Program take courses in (1) computer science, (2) computing security, and (3) web and mobile computing programs, and may elect coursework in (4) software engineering, (5) computing and information technologies, (6) human-centered computing and (7) new media interactive development.
 The goal of the program is to enable students to make an informed decision about the computing program that is the best fit for them.